AmirRezaFarokhy/Sufferon-Object-Detection/README.md

 # Sufferon-Object-Detection
 Identifying saffron flower using artificial intelligence and crabbing its period using yolov5.
+The Weights and data are private.

 ### Description to use
 1) you must create tow folder `flowers_train` and `valid_flower` and put data image into them.
 3 type of images Flower of terror, sufferon and Half open flower.